vtwarrior25/questweaver_testing/next_tests/README.md

   - [ ] Map section layout
 - [ ] How will we make the page load differently for the DM vs normal players
 - [ ] Fix roll results
+- [ ] Monster Group Form
+  - [ ] Working on making the form update state anytime something changes, so that we can replace the state when duplicating another monster group
+    - [ ] Each field in the form should be tied to one of the fields in the `formdata` state object

 ### Server (Lead: Stirling)